METL Admission Process

-entrance into the CORE 1 Summer Cohort.
+The application deadline is April 1 for entrance into the METL Core 1 Summer Cohort.

 Applicants wishing to begin coursework in the fall or spring semesters should consult the Graduate Non-Degree information below.

 The application process involves:

 Applications are available online.

 An official transcript for all colleges or universities previously attended must be mailed directly from the issuing institution.
 The institution must be a regionally accredited college or university, and the transcript must indicate the date the bachelor's degree was conferred.
 International students must hold a degree from an institution recognized by the government or educational ministry within the country.
 You do not need to send transcripts for coursework taken at Butler University.

 Each candidate must submit either a Graduate Record Examination (GRE) or Miller Analogy Test (MAT) score unless his/her undergraduate GPA is a 3.0 or higher.
 Minimum score required for admission for the GRE is 291 and 396 for MAT.

 Two letters of recommendation should be forwarded to the Office of Admission.

 The College of Education contacts each prospective student for an interview once his/her application is complete.
 During the interview the candidate must present evidence of how the applicant demonstrates the Core Values of the College of Education.